 This eliminates nervousness on my part, knowing that I only have one or two times a year to prove myself.
 We have a very exhausting job, the margin to make mistakes is very likely – you should watch us teach more often.

-We would very much appreciate if you don’t add up as another hindrance to the obstacle course, your trust will always be directly proportional to our effectivity.
+We would very much appreciate it if you don’t add up as another hindrance to the obstacle course, your trust will always be directly proportional to our effectivity.

 7. Maintain an open-line for us to reach you.